alpaycli/ResizableView/README.md

 - Supports dynamic resizing via drag gestures.
 - Customizable minimum and maximum width.
-- Adjustable control handle for resizing.
-- Works with any SwiftUI content.
 - Supports alignment of the control handle on either the left or right edge.

 ## Installation